falcosecurity/driverkit/pkg/driverbuilder/builder/README.md

 Note, however, that there is no mechanism to dynamically choose a clang version,
 as changing it should not be needed.
 The build will use the one provided by the chosen builder image.
-Any failure must be treated as a bug, and an issue opened on [libs](https://github.com/falcosecurity/libs) repository.
+Any failure must be treated as a bug, therefore and issue must be opened on [libs](https://github.com/falcosecurity/libs) repository.

 ### 5. kernel-crawler